The Owl and The Coconut

 We are delighted to have set up our Nest in the beautiful 1900s building of Levenshulme Old Library.
 The centre runs a weekly timetable of events, including 8 week Mindfulness Based Stress Reduction courses, 8 week Mindful Art courses, and drop in sessions ranging from Mindful gardening to yoga with art making.
 Click here to see What’s On.

-Free and donation based sessions available for local residents, thanks to Big Lottery and the Manchester Wellbeing Fund.
+Donation based sessions available for local residents, thanks to Big Lottery, Paul Hamlyn Foundation, Santander, Manchester City Council and the Manchester Wellbeing Fund.
 Sign up to our mailing list now to be the first to hear about our upcoming events: email@example.com

 We are proud to be supported by;